 Hotel booking or invitation letter

-Carry a hotel confirmation or a letter from your host in Dominica.
-Officers rarely ask for it, but having it avoids delays if they do.
+Carry a printed hotel confirmation or a letter from your host in Dominica.
+Officers rarely ask for it, but having it ready avoids delays at the immigration desk.

 Recommended